 Central and Wilmot Streets

-In October 2014 we started improvement works on Central Street, between George and Pitt streets, which include:
+In May 2014 we started the improvement works on Central and Wilmot streets.

 - raising the road surface level to be flush with the footpath

 - continuing the footpath at George Street and Pitt Street

 - removing the 2 police-only parking spots next to Central Court House